dqops/dqo/docs/checks/index.md

 ### [sql aggregate expression on table](./table/custom_sql/sql-aggregate-expression-on-table.md)
-A table-level check that calculates a given SQL aggregate expression and compares it with a maximum accepted value.
+A table-level check that calculates a given SQL aggregate expression on a table and verifies if the value is within a range of accepted values.